risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 ## Why does RisingWave not accept Kafka consumer group IDs?

-A Kafka consumer group is a concept in Apache Kafka, a distributed streaming platform.
+A Kafka consumer group is a concept in Apache Kafka.
 It refers to a group of consumers that work together to consume data from one or more topics.

 1. **Grouping consumers**: Kafka allows multiple consumers to form a group (called a consumer group) to consume messages from a topic.
 Consumers divide the topic's partitions among themselves to consume messages more efficiently.